maheperera/serverless-registry-proxy/README.md

    to access the GCR registry GCS Bucket.
 (Or simply, you can give it the project-wide `Storage Object Viewer` role.)

+1. If running on Cloud Run, you can use the GCE metadata server to authenticate to the private registry (set USE_GCE_METADATA_SERVER env var to some value).
+This is the recommended way.
+You can skip the following steps.

 1. Copy your service account JSON key into the root of the repository as `key.json`.